 Teacher Case Loads.
 Teacher caseloads, which have a significant effect on the demand for teachers and the quality of services delivered to students with disabilities, vary dramatically across the U.S. Although several initiatives aim at reducing general education class sizes, some data (which must be interpreted with caution) suggest that special education caseloads may have increased to nearly the 18:1 ratios of primary general education classrooms in many states.
-In Ohio, teacher caseload ratios are determined in Administrative Rule under the Ohio Administrative Code and have the same authority as law.
+In Ohio, teacher caseload ratios are outlined in the Ohio Administrative Code and have the same authority as law.